bitcraze/crazyflie-link-cpp/README.md

 # Crazyflie C++ Link (and Lib)

 This repo has two uses: First it is a "link" library meaning it could link c++ implementation of functions that work with the crazyflie drone with python, so that a programmer could use this library to write code in python that uses the functions written in here.
-For this Second reason is to be a library which you could include into your c++ project and run the functions in here to code yourself a program for the crazyflie.
+The second reason is to be a library which you could include into your c++ project and run the functions in here to code yourself a program for the crazyflie.

 ## Development